sumandroid/brocli/README.md

     $ brocli hit

-The above command will hit the default url which is 'https://www.gitlab.com' for 1 minute every 10 seconds.
+The above command will hit the default url which is https://www.gitlab.com for 1 minute every 10 seconds.

 If you want to hit some other URL just write the following command

     $ brocli hit 'www.xyz.com' 60 10

-the last two numbers are the total_time_duration and time_interval for the HTTP hit you can provide these value as they suit you.
+the last two arguments are the total_time_duration and time_interval for the HTTP hit you can provide these values as they suit you.

+More power to you!!!

 ## Contributing